About the Journal

 The aim of the Journal is to enhance the ongoing research within the field of spatial information.

-The Journal is published online free of charge and adheres to the Open Archives Initiative, which aims to facilitate the dissemination of electronic content.
+The Journal is published online free of charge and adheres to the Open Access Initiative, which aims to facilitate the dissemination of electronic content.
 Authors submitting their work will therefore be also required to submit harvestable metadata.
-Authors publishing on Geoforum Perpektiv retain full but non-exclusive rights in their articles, and will be required to use one of the Creative Commons licenses for submitting their work (HTTP://CREATIVECOMMONS.ORG).
+Authors publishing on Geoforum Perspektiv retain copyright to their articles and grant the journal right of first publication with the work simultaneously under the Creative Commons license CC BY-NC-ND 3.0 when submitting their work.
 The Journal requires authors not to submit their works to other publishers for review while the article proceeds through the Geoforum Perpektiv review process.
 During this process however, the article will be already posted in the web site under the "Articles under Review" section to facilitate the timely exchange of ideas and progress of science.
 As soon as the article is accepted for publication, it will be moved to the Published section of the Web site.
 This process ensures that articles are published as quickly as possible and do not suffer the usual delays of journals in print.

 The Journal is also published in a printed version which is distributed to the members of Geoforum Denmark and the authors of the printed articles.